williammichaelcaldwell/resume/README.md

 ## Summary:

-A uniquely experienced and successful software developer who has designed and developed many different types of business software applications, websites and systems over the past 19 years seeks a leadership role in creating high-value enterprise software systems.
+A uniquely experienced and successful software development leader who has designed and developed many different types of business software applications, websites and systems over the past 19 years, and who has lead teams and organizations to consistent and predictable high performance, seeks a leadership position in creating high-value enterprise software systems and technology platforms for a dynamic and growing business.

+Michael has designed, developed and maintained a wide variety of applications and systems in different industries, including digital marketing, healthcare, insurance, finance, telecommunications and logistics.

+Michael has 19 years of experience creating and evolving all types of software, including web sites, apps, and services, daemons, agents, desktop UIs, libraries, microservices and web platforms, REST APIs, OLAP and OLTP schemas and databases, and ETL pipelines.

-Michael has designed, developed, deployed and maintained a wide variety of applications in different industries, including desktop, web and backend apps, UIs and APIs, microservices, databases and end-to-end software systems.
-Technologies of expertise include Java, Spring, PHP, MySQL, JavaScript, Node, React, jQuery, jQueryUI, SQL Server, HTML5, CSS3, C#, VB.NET, ASP.NET, OOP, JSON and REST.
-Michael is an expert and leader at writing "clean code" and building highly maintainable software by leveraging enterprise patterns and frameworks, best practices and principles, and modern tooling and processes, which leads to repeatable and predictable project success.
+Michael has worked in many different technologies and languages, including Java, Spring, PHP, MySQL, Javascript, Node, React, jQuery, jQueryUI, HTML5, CSS3, SQL Server, C#, VB.NET, ASP.NET, JSON and REST.

+Michael is an expert and leader in writing "clean code" and building highly maintainable and testable software by leveraging enterprise patterns and frameworks, best practices and principles, and modern tooling and processes, which lead to repeatable and predictable project success.
-Michael has years of experience in digital marketing, healthcare, insurance, finance, telecommunications and logistics.

-Michael excels at migrating and improving existing processes and systems into modern software systems which use best practices, patterns and technology, such as cloud-native, 12-factor web applications, 'Single Page App' browser-based technology, microservice and orchestration services, API platforms, and highly scalable, message-based back-end daemons and integrations.
+Michael excels at migrating and improving existing apps, databases and whole systems, thereby evolving them into maintainable and modern software systems which follow best practices and patterns and leverage appropriate technology.
+Cloud-native, platform-independent, '12-factor' apps don't have to be built that way from scratch: You can start with whatever you've got, and "get there", without breaking any customer experience along the way.
+Michael can show you how.

+Michael is a skilled and experienced product developer and manager, able to seamlessly combine product requirements, analysis and design with the software development process.
+For Michael, software development *is* product development plus software engineering.
+This approach arises from his years as a software development consultant as well as his years of experience as an entrepreneur in other industries.

-Michael’s formal education in the humanities and social sciences and unusual prior experience in sales, marketing and business ownership gives him insights, perspectives and capabilities he leverages to solve technical and business challenges within the field of software development and the profession of software engineering and architecture.
+Michael’s formal education in the humanities and social sciences, and unusual prior experience in sales, marketing and business ownership, gives him insights, perspectives, wisdom and capabilities which he leverages to solve technical and business challenges within the field of software development and the profession of software engineering and architecture.

-Michael is a talented and experienced software engineer, architect, product developer and manager, as well as a counselor, coach and organization leader.
+Michael is a talented and experienced software engineer, architect, product developer and manager, as well as a counselor, coach and leader.

 ## Education
 ### B.A. with Distinction – The University of North Carolina at Chapel Hill, 1993.
 •	Member, Phi Beta Kappa

-•	University Honors Program, taking 15 or more honors courses
+•	University Honors Program, taking 15 or more Honors courses

 •	Fellow of the College of Arts and Sciences.